 - All authors’ initials and surnames are given in reverse order; include a comma between surname and initials.
 Include periods between initials.

-- For two or more authors, use a comma then ampersand before the penultimate author.
+- For two to seven authors, use a comma then ampersand before the penultimate author.

 - A publication date must be given for each reference.

 - Note the use of lowercase letters to allow differentiation of text citations of work published in the same year when at least the first six authors are the same.

 - The Digital Object Identifier (DOI) is a required part of the citation for AGU journal articles.
 When they are known, DOIs should be included for non-AGU publications.